FluxML/Flux.jl/docs/src/models/advanced.md

 # Call @layer to allow for training.
 Described below in more detail.
 Flux.@layer CustomModel
 ```
+Notice that we parameterized the type of the `chain` field.
+This is necessary for fast Julia code, so that that struct field can be given a concrete type. `Chain`s have a type parameter fully specifying the types of the layers they contain.
+By using a type parameter, we are freeing Julia to determine the correct concrete type, so that we do not need to specify the full, possibly quite long, type ourselves.

 You can then use the model like: